Don’t Just Take Our Word For It

 IBB (Iliffes Booth Bennett) fields ‘an extremely efficient’ team that ‘keeps clients informed at all times’.
 It acts for a number of household names, as well as the UK subsidiaries of multinational companies, on a wide range of employment issues arising from large-scale projects, such as TUPE issues and redundancy matters, in sectors including charities, construction, automotive, technology and pharmaceutical.
 The firm’s merger with Turbervilles in January 2018 has widened the practice’s sector coverage further, and has strengthened the practice through the arrival of several key figures, including Marc Jones, who is ‘extremely knowledgeable of all the legal aspects of unfair and wrongful dismissal; he is sympathetic to client concerns, yet realistic in how cases should be presented.’
 He joins a practice led by Justin Govier, who has particular expertise in redundancy matters, international and pan-European HR mandates, and drafting and implementing business and workforce strategic plans, among other employment areas.
 Also recommended are Richard Devall, whose expertise includes the enforcement of restrictive covenants, and Robert Dixon.

-Justin Govier and Marc Jones are listed as “Leading Individuals” in the Legal 500 2018 listings.
+Justin Govier and Marc Jones are listed as “Leading Individuals” in the Legal 500 2020 listings.
+Ed Marchant is a “Rising Star”.

 IBB (Iliffes Booth Bennett) handles an array of immigration matters, ranging from Tier 2 sponsor licensing, sponsor management system compliance, and acquiring Schengen visas, to advising on security clearance and leave to remain applications for key executives.
 The practice acts for start-ups, SMEs, multinational corporations, high-net-worth individuals, and families, with notable strength in the technology, pharmaceutical, retail, automotive and manufacturing sectors.
 It is also active in cross-border work involving transfers of personnel between countries, particularly the US.
 Clients include Glenmark Pharmaceuticals, for which the practice handles its Tier 2 sponsor licences.
 Richard Devall heads the team, which includes Ed Marchant, who has a wealth of expertise handling applications under the points based system.